ITM 600: PRINCIPLES OF INSTRUCTIONAL DESIGN

 ITM 700: CAPSTONE

-Learners will use the capstone to select a real-life, industry-specific instructional design problem.
-Learners will go through an instructional design process, assess the situation, develop a strategic plan, design the type of training, implement the training, and evaluate the results.
-Learners may work in collaboration with or intern at a specific company or organization to gain experience in the field.
+Students use the capstone to select a real-life, industry-specific instructional challenge.
+Then they execute the instructional design process, conduct a needs assessment, develop a strategic plan, design a prototype of the training, implement the training, and evaluate the results.
+They may work in collaboration with or intern at a specific company or organization to gain experience in the field.